Illinois History Digital Imaging Grant Program Illinois State Library

 - Subscriptions, warranties, maintenance contracts or licensing fees that fall outside the timeframe of the grant project.

-- Projects that are producing digital images/metadata in-house must send at least one representative to an additional two-day, in-person training session at the Illinois State Library, Springfield, January 2015, date to be announced.
+- Projects that are producing digital images and/or creating metadata in-house are required to send at least one representative to a two-day, in-person training session at the State Library, Springfield.
+Date to be announced.
+For projects outsourcing digitization and metadata creation, this training is optional, but recommended.

 The Illinois History–Digital Imaging grant program is competitive.
 Only complete applications from eligible library agencies will be considered for funding.
 Each application must stand on its own merit and is evaluated based on the information provided in the application and supplement PDF (Portable Document Format) forms.